jpfeiffer16/angeldoc-vim/README.md

 # angeldoc-vim

-An open-source replacement for GhostDoc in Vim.
+An open-source replacement for GhostDoc for Vim and NeoVim.

 ![Demo](assets/AngelDoc.gif)